ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetPhysicalDeviceCalibrateableTimeDomainsEXT.md

 If `pTimeDomains` is `NULL`, then the number of calibrateable time domains supported for the given `physicalDevice` is returned in `pTimeDomainCount`.
-Otherwise, `pTimeDomainCount` **must** point to a variable set by the user to the number of elements in the `pTimeDomains` array, and on return the variable is overwritten with the number of values actually written to `pTimeDomains`.
+Otherwise, `pTimeDomainCount` **must** point to a variable set by the application to the number of elements in the `pTimeDomains` array, and on return the variable is overwritten with the number of values actually written to `pTimeDomains`.
 If the value of `pTimeDomainCount` is less than the number of calibrateable time domains supported, at most `pTimeDomainCount` values will be written to `pTimeDomains`, and `VK_INCOMPLETE` will be returned instead of